-Note: InfluxData offers Grafana version 4.6.x as an alternative visualization tool for InfluxCloud.
+Note: InfluxData offers Grafana as an alternative visualization tool for InfluxCloud.

+Click Buy Grafana to be charged the amount shown.
 Note: There are no free trials for Grafana.
-Even if you are using a free trial subscription for InfluxCloud, if you decide you want to explore your InfluxCloud subscription using Grafana, you will be charged the associated monthly or annual fee if you purchase the Grafana Add-on.
+Even if you are using an InfluxCloud free trial, you will be charged the displayed fee when you purchase the add-on.

 Once the Grafana icon appears along with the

 Configure buttons (shown below), you are ready to get started.

 Click here – if you want to explore the more advanced configuration options before diving into building dashboards.

 Getting started with your Grafana add-on